Tutorials

 This tutorial uses SketchUp Pro.

-Download our SketchUp template here .
-The layers and styles have been set up here so you can get started right away.
-Now you can sign!
+Download our SketchUp template here.
+Herein are the layers and styles set up to get started right away.
+Now you can draw!

-• Draw your 3D model in scale 1:1, or convert your existing 3D Model to scale 1:1 by scaling it.
-In this tutorial the model is drawn as it will actually look, including the thickness of the material to be lasered.
-This way you can immediately see what your model will look like.
+• Draw your 3D model in 1:1 scale, or convert your existing 3D Model to 1:1 scale by scaling it.
+In this tutorial the model is drawn as it will look in reality, including the thickness of the material to be lasered.
+So you can immediately see what your model will look like.

 • Convert your 3D model from 3D to 2D.
-You can do this by rotating the different parts and placing them in a flat plane.
+You can do this by rotating the various parts and placing them in a flat plane.

-• If you need different parts of the same material, you can combine them into one drawing (nest).
-Pay attention to the maximum size of the material you are going to use.
-You can draw parts all the way to the edge of the plate dimension.
+• If you need several parts of the same material, you can combine them into one drawing (nesting).
+When doing this, pay attention to the maximum size of the material you are going to use.
+You can draw parts all the way to the edge of the sheet size.

-• Draw a frame of cutting lines along the edge of your drawing for a neat edge.
-If you do not draw a frame, we will position the drawing on a plate as we see fit.
-It is possible that the edges of the plate are sawn instead of lasered.
+• Draw a frame of cut lines along the edge of your drawing for a neat edge.
+If you don't draw a frame, we will position the drawing at our discretion on a sheet.
+In doing so, the edges of the sheet may be cut instead of lasered.

-Tip: If you use 'Components' in the 3D model of the maquette and copy them to the 2D plane, you will immediately see the adjustments you make in the 2D plane reflected in the 3D model.
+Tip: If you use 'Components' in the 3D model of the model and copy it to the 2D plane, you will see the adjustments you make in the 2D plane immediately reflected in the 3D model.

-The distinction between cutting and engraving is made on the basis of colors:
+The distinction between lines to be cut and engraved is made on the basis of colors:

 Blue (RGB 0,0,255) lines are cut